-Employees' calendar will be posted on the intranet at the beginning of the school year, which will designate the paid holidays.
+Employees will receive a calendar at the beginning of the school year, which will designate the paid holidays.
+Employee calendars designating non-work days and paid holidays will be available via the District Intranet.

-All full-time employees will be permitted to leave their assignments one (1) hour early prior to the following holidays:
+All full-time employees will be permitted to leave their assignments one hour early prior to the following holidays:

-- Independence Day
+• Independence Day

 - Thanksgiving

 - Christmas

 - Easter